Kyle Child Custody Lawyer

 - Transportation

-- Who will pick the child up from school
+- Who picks the child up from school

-- Who will drop the child off at school
+- Who drops the child off at school

 - Schedule for extracurriculars

-- How the parents will share information with each other
+- How the parents share information with each other

 - Decision-making rights for medical care and education

 Courts strongly encourage parents to develop a mutually agreed-upon parenting plan that reduces the likelihood of conflict.
-If parents are unable to agree, the court will order a possession schedule it thinks is in the child’s best interest.
+If parents are unable to agree, the court can order a possession schedule if it thinks it is in the child’s best interests.

 Child Custody and Mediation Options